trackmania-rl/tmrl/README.md

 This is done through Deep Reinforcement Learning (RL).

 ### User features (trackmania):
-* **Training algorithm:**
+* **Training algorithms:**
-`tmrl` lets you easily train policies in TrackMania with [Soft Actor-Critic](https://www.youtube.com/watch?v=LN29DDlHp1U) (SAC), a state-of-the-art Deep Reinforcement Learning algorithm.
+`tmrl` lets you easily train policies in TrackMania with state-of-the-art Deep Reinforcement Learning algorithms such as [Soft Actor-Critic](https://www.youtube.com/watch?v=LN29DDlHp1U) (SAC) and [Randomized Ensembled Double Q-Learning](https://arxiv.org/abs/2101.05982) (REDQ).
-SAC stores collected samples in a large dataset, called a replay memory.
+These algorithms store collected samples in a large dataset, called a replay memory.
 In parallel, this dataset is used to train an artificial neural network (policy) that maps observations (images, speed...) to relevant actions (gas, steering angle...).

 * **Analog control:**